 You can disable this feature whenever you want.

 While some of the security aspects of NordVPN and PureVPN are the same (like the choice of encryption and tunneling protocols), NordVPN is a better choice for those who value security and privacy over everything else.

 Encryption and protocols

 In terms of encryption, NordVPN and PureVPN are equal.
 Both programs use AES-256, a.k.a. military-grade encryption that can’t possibly be taken down by brute force.

 However, there’s a difference when it comes to tunneling protocols, and NordVPN has a slight edge on PureVPN here.
 That’s because it offers NordLynx, a fast and secure custom modification of WireGuard that offers a combination of speed and security.
 Aside from NordLynx, NordVPN also has OpenVPN (UDP and TCP) and IKEv2/IPsec.

-While SSTP is great as it might be able to bypass China’s restriction, the last two protocols are outdated, especially PPTP.
+While SSTP is great as it might be able to bypass China’s restriction, L2TP/IPSec is pretty outdated.

 It’s also worthwhile to mention that most of NordVPN’s regular servers are run on RAM, which means that the info they store gets wiped out every time a server is rebooted.

 However, in 2017, PureVPN was involved with the FBI, providing the logs (email accounts and the real IP address) of an alleged cyberstalker.
 This might be the reason for the subsequent auditing, which was probably done to regain users’ trust.

 Every decent VPN should have a good kill switch.
 This feature prevents your real IP address from being exposed, because it shuts down your internet as soon as the VPN connection gets compromised.